• Skip to primary navigation

 Instructions

-1. Add all of the ingredients to the instant pot, stir to combine.
+1. Add all of the ingredients to the instant pot, and stir to combine.

-3. Let it naturally release pressure, which will take about 20-25 minutes, or manually release the pressure through the vent after it has naturally depressurized after 15 minutes.
+3. Let it naturally release pressure, which will take about 20-25 minutes; or if you don’t want to wait manually release the pressure after it has naturally depressurized after 15 or 20 minutes.
 Stir to combine everything.

 • Prep Time: 10 minutes